Camp Sequassen Facilities

 Sequassen Alumni Association

-and it is used for Friday BBQ lunches at the Waterfront, available for troops during summer camp, and the Alumni is working to develop guidelines for other uses at Sequassen.
+it is used for Friday BBQ lunches at the Waterfront and is available to troops during summer camp, and the Alumni is working to develop guidelines for other uses at Sequassen.

 Dave Applegate the President